Family Camp at Camp Pinnacle

 How many people will be on camp?

-We will limit enrollment to about 13 families or up to 70 participants, and we will process all registrations on a first-come, first-served basis.
-If you’d like to attend one of our family camps, submit your application as early as possible as we anticipate being full or close to full.
+We will limit enrollment to 20 families, and we will process all registrations on a first-come, first-served basis.
+If you’d like to attend family camp, submit your application as early as possible as we anticipate being full or close to full.

 What are the arrival and departure times?

-Departure time will be after brunch on closing day; we ask that you check out no later than 1 p.m.
+Departure time will be after lunch on closing day; we ask that you check out no later than 2 p.m.

 What will we need to do for check-out?